-As part of its Fiscal Year (FY) 2001 budget, the Administration proposed relatively modest tax cuts targeted at particular areas.
-The President's budget proposes an estimated \$350 billion of gross tax cuts over 10 years, offset by \$182 billion of increases in taxes and fees for a net tax cut of \$168 billion over 10 years.
+On August 5, the President vetoed the marriage-penalty bill, maintaining that it is poorly targeted and too costly.
+On August 31, the President vetoed H.R.
+8, arguing it is fiscally irresponsible and not fair.
+In its own FY 2001 budget plan, the Administration proposed relatively modest tax cuts targeted at particular areas.
+The President proposes an estimated \$350 billion of gross tax cuts over 10 years, offset by \$182 billion of increases in taxes and fees for a net tax cut of \$168 billion over 10 years.
 Prominent parts of the proposal are a tax benefit for retirement saving, expansion of the earned income tax credit, marriage tax penalty relief, child-care tax incentives, a tax credit for long-term care, tax benefits for education, and reduction of the alternative minimum tax for individuals.
 The largest single tax increase is an increase in tobacco taxes.
+No action has been taken in Congress on most of the Administration's proposals.